Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Introduction

 \section{Introduction}

+Since their inception in the early 20th century, vector bundles have been in the focus of many important developments in modern geometry.
+Nevertheless, we still know little about the structure of vector bundles, specially over varieties of dimension greater than $1$.
+Due to their combinatorial nature, equivariant vector bundles on toric varieties provide a rich class of examples that allows one to have a glimpse at the world of vector bundles on higher dimensional varieties.

-Let $T$ be an $n$-dimensional split algebraic torus over a field $K$ with cocharacter lattice $N \cong \Z^n$.
-Let $X = X_\Sigma$ be a $T$-toric variety associated to a fan $\Sigma$ in $N_\R = N \otimes \R \cong \R^n$.
-A \emph{torus equivariant vector bundle} (or \emph{toric vector bundle} for short) on $X$ {is a vector bundle $\E$ on $X$ together with a linear action of $T$ that lifts that of $X$}.
-Toric vector bundles have been classified by Kaneyama \cite{Kaneyama} (in terms of certain data of cocycles) and by Klyachko \cite{Klyachko} (in terms of certain data of compatible filtrations, see Section \ref{sec-prelim-toric-vb}).
-In this paper we extend Klyachko's classification to toric schemes over a discrete valuation ring $\O$.
-Our classification, on the other hand, extends the known classification of toric line bundles on toric schemes (see \cite[\S IV.3(e)]{Kempf}, \cite[Section 3.6]{BPS}).
-We introduce the notion of a \emph{piecewise affine map} from the polyhedral complex, defining the toric scheme, to the extended Bruhat-Tits building of a general linear group.
-Our main result states that the isomorphism classes of toric vector bundles over a toric scheme are in one-to-one correspondence with such piecewise affine maps.
+Let $T$ be an $n$-dimensional (split) algebraic torus over a field $K$ and let $X = X_\Sigma$ be a $T$-toric variety associated to a fan $\Sigma$.
+We recall that a \emph{torus equivariant vector bundle} (or \emph{toric vector bundle} for short) on $X$ {is a vector bundle $\E$ on $X$ together with a linear action of $T$ that lifts that of $X$}.
+It is well-known that toric line bundles are classified by integral piecewise linear functions on the fan $\Sigma$ of the toric variety.
+They are central objects that connect geometry of toric varieties with theory of convex polytopes and this connection has proven to be extremely fruitful in algebra, geometry and combinatorics.

+Toric vector bundles have been famously classified by Klyachko in the remarkable work \cite{Klyachko} which has been very influential in subsequent development of the theory.
+His classification is in terms of certain data of compatible filtrations in a finite dimensional vector space $E$ (see Section \ref{sec-prelim-toric-vb}).
+We point out that the first classification of toric vector bundles goes back to Kaneyama and is in terms of certain data of cocycles (\cite{Kaneyama}).
+In \cite{KM-tpb, KM-tvb-val} and \cite{Payne-branched-cover}, the Klyachko data of a toric vector bundle has been interpreted as a piecewise linear map from the fan of the toric variety to the space of valuations on the vector space $E$ (the \emph{extended Tits building} of $\GL(E)$).

+In this paper, we are concerned with toric schemes over \textit{a discrete valuation ring $\O$}.
+Basic examples of a discrete valuation ring are $\O=\k[[t]]$, the power series ring (which often is considered in tropical geometry) and $\O=\Z_p$, the ring of $p$-adic integers (which often is considered in arithmetic geometry).
+Toric schemes over a discrete valuation ring have been classified by Mumford in \cite[\S IV]{Kempf}.
+In \cite{Gubler}, Gubler extends the classification to non-discrete valuation rings.

+The main result of the paper is a combinatorial classification of toric vector bundles $\E$ on a toric scheme over a discrete valuation ring $\O$.
+When the toric scheme is proper, the classification is in terms of \emph{piecewise affine maps} from the polyhedral complex $\Sigma_1$ of the toric scheme to the \emph{extended Bruhat-Tits building} of $\GL(r)$ where $r$ is the rank of $\E$.
+This on one hand extends Klyachko's classification and on the other hand extends the classification of toric line bundles on toric schemes due to Mumford (see \cite[\S IV.3(e)]{Kempf}, \cite[Section 3.6]{BPS}).